 In March, all our classes enjoyed an international theme for World Book Day.
 Each year group explored a different French text including "Heads, shoulders, knees and toes", "Dear Zoo", "Goldilocks" and "The hungry caterpillar.".
 We shared this experience with our French partner school, emailing examples of our work.
 Year 6 created their own book of "Otto" in French which we posted to our partner school and they emailed their response.
 Our partner school studied "Charlie and the Chocolate Factory" in English and sent us photographs of the class members with their Wonka bars and golden tickets.

-In the Summer Term, the whole school is taking part in an exciting new knowledge and humanity rich project based curriculum on the Illegal Wildlife Trade with guidance and the support of Chester Zoo, Ignite and in conjunction with the Literacy Tree.
+The whole school took part in an exciting new knowledge and humanity rich project based curriculum on the Illegal Wildlife Trade with guidance and the support of Chester Zoo, Ignite and in conjunction with the Literacy Tree.
 Each phase is focussing on a different animal; the ivory trade of the Black African Rhinos and Elephants, Sumatran Tiger and the plight of the Gauer’s Gorilla.

 Each Key Stage is concentrating on a different animal.
 EYFS: The Black Rhino KS1: The Elephant LKS2: The Gorilla UKS2: The Sumatran Tiger